UtrechtUniversity/ricgraph/docs/ricgraph_documentation_intro.md

 ## What to find on the Documentation website for Ricgraph?

 This documentation website offers quite a bit of information about Ricgraph.
-In the sidebar on the left you can find the various options.
+In the yellow sidebar you can find the various options.
 Basically, you can read the Ricgraph tutorial, or browse through the full documentation: